Bugvi-Benjamin-M/First-Year-Project-Map-of-Denmark/documents/logbook.md

  - Jakob caught a cold, and will leave as early as possible.

 Notes from meeting:
- - The sprint is finished with success.
+ - The sprint was finished successfully.

  Codereview:
  - Javadoc is missing.